FrancesCoronel/personal-website-v3/site/content/reviews.md

   - /testimonials/
 ---

+> You can find more [testimonials on my LinkedIn profile](https://www.linkedin.com/in/fvcproductions/).

 > If you're interested in being mentored, feel free to check out my [mentoring page](/mentoring/ "Mentoring"). 📚
 >
 > Or you can [contact me](/contact/ "Contact Me"). 📩️